By Jeremy Tiers, Director of Admissions Services

 You don’t have to like phone calls or video calls, but if you’ll take all these tips and execute them consistently, I’m confident you’ll see a big ROI.

-If today’s article was helpful, I encourage you to forward it on to a colleague that you think might also benefit from it.
-And if this article was forwarded on to you and it was helpful, I’d love to have you sign up for my weekly newsletter.
-Send me a quick email back and I can sign you up, or you can do that yourself right here at the top of this page.
+If you thought this article was helpful, I encourage you to forward it on to a colleague that you think might also benefit from it.
+And if it was forwarded on to you and it was helpful, I’d love to have you sign up for my weekly newsletter where it first appeared.
+You can do that right here at the top of this page.

 One final thing – I talk a lot about leading the conversation and being intentional with the questions you ask.
 The same thing goes if you’re now leading a team doing remote work.
 Being intentional with your leadership is key.
 Each week should be a balance of formal and informal meetings.
 How are you making sure each team member is adjusting to this new normal and making progress?
 1-1 meetings remain vital and should be used to check in and check on progress.
 Your group meetings, video chats, etc., should have a broader focus.